aman-11/SocialMedia-MERNG/readme.md

 MERNG Stack

-This project gives you the basic understanding of working with server and clinet side using tech stack.
+This project gives you the basic understanding of working with server and clinet side using tech stack by building a clone of social media platform.

 **Features include**
 ###User